 Melody Anderson

 Melody Anderson (she/her) studied art at Camosun College in Victoria, B.C., and Emily Carr School of Art and Design in Vancouver.
-She began making masks in 1980 under the mentorship of designer, Catherine Hahn, for the horse-drawn Caravan Stage Company, an avant grade touring company which brought populist political theatre to rural audiences.
+She began making masks in 1980 under the mentorship of designer Catherine Hahn for the horse-drawn Caravan Stage Company, an avant-garde touring company that brought populist political theatre to rural audiences.
 She later became part of the core group that formed the Caravan Farm Theatre on the company’s eighty-acre farm in rural British Columbia.
-The numerous masks she has made over the years have played a role in forging the Caravan’s distinct style and body of work — a genre-defying blend of mask, live music, large scale design elements and site-specific staging marked by eclecticism, inclusivity and audacity.
+The numerous masks she has made over the years have played a role in forging the Caravan’s distinct style and body of work — a genre-defying blend of mask, live music, large-scale design elements, and site-specific staging marked by eclecticism, inclusivity, and audacity.

-In the course of her career Melody has created more than three thousand masks for over fifty productions.
+During her career, Melody has created more than three thousand masks for over fifty productions.
 Her masks are also used for actor training across North America.
-Her “emotion” masks, inspired by the work of Dr. Paul Ekman, have been replicated by Balinese maskmakers and most recently were 3D printed by Psychology Researcher, Nick Balteneck, at Institut de Psychologie, Université Lyon, France, for a study based on visual/tactile emotion recognition.
+Her “emotion” masks, inspired by the work of Dr. Paul Ekman, have been replicated by Balinese mask-makers and most recently were 3D printed by Psychology Researcher Nick Balteneck, at Institut de Psychologie, Université Lyon, France, for a study based on visual/tactile emotion recognition.
 His research aims to develop a method to help blind children assess emotions easily.
-Melody’s forthcoming book, Making Masks, documents her work and includes step-by-step instructions for the various mask-making processes she employs.
+Melody’s book, Making Masks, documents her work and includes step-by-step instructions for her various mask-making processes.

 In 2012 Melody shifted her creative focus to playwriting and joined Wet Ink Collective, an organization supporting and promoting women playwrights.
-Her play, Me and You, which follows the relationship of two sisters over the course of a lifetime (employing masks to represent the aging process), premiered at the Arts Club Theatre in Vancouver in 2018.
+Her play, Me and You, which follows the relationship of two sisters for a lifetime (employing masks to represent the aging process), premiered at the Arts Club Theatre in Vancouver in 2018.

-Scripts in progress include Ditto, a wry exploration of the nature of individuality and the ramifications of unbridled reproductive technology; Fling, which deals with sexual identity, love, loss, memory and the peeling away of family secrets; and Mister Aesop, a fresh examination of the morals of Aesop for young audiences.
+Scripts in progress include Ditto, a wry exploration of the nature of individuality and the ramifications of rampant reproductive technology; Fling, which deals with sexual identity, love, loss, memory, and the peeling away of family secrets; and Mister Aesop, a fresh examination of the morals of Aesop for young audiences.
 Her plays are available online at the Canadian Play Outlet.

-She is a member of Playwrights Guild of Canada, Playwrights Theatre Centre and Wet Ink Collective, and a recipient of six Jessie Richardson awards and five nominations for both design and collective creation.
+She is a member of the Playwrights Guild of Canada, Playwrights Theatre Centre, and Wet Ink Collective and a recipient of six Jessie Richardson awards and five nominations for both design and collective creation.

 She lives in Vancouver, B.C. with actor/playwright Peter Anderson, on the unceded traditional territories of the Coast Salish People, the xʷməθkʷəy̓əm (Musqueam), Skwxwu’7mesh (Squamish) and səli’lwətaʔɬ (Tsleil-Waututh) First Nations.